 A Little Re-engineering and a Lot of Collaboration

 While monitoring and evaluating water sources over the past decade for African villages whose primary source of clean drinking water is a borehole with an Afridev hand pump, Engineers Without Borders Program Engineer, Gerard Dalziel, discovered as many as one-third of the pumps were broken.
 These Afridev water pumps can be in operation up to 12 hours a day.
 If the water pump fails, villagers either travel long distances to other water sources or dig an open hole to access water.
-These open water sources then become contaminated and unhealthy (see: Fig. 1).
+These open water sources then become contaminated and unhealthy (Figure 1).

-These pumps were designed in the 1980s and have since undergone relatively few upgrades.
+These pumps were designed in the 1980s and have undergone relatively few upgrades.
 What might it look like for African villagers to greatly extend the life of the ubiquitous Afridev hand pump?

 These bushings are made of plastic and wear out quickly due to the repeated pumping motion of the handle.
-Dalziel came up with the idea of supplementing the nylon bushings with steel bearings that should last much longer in the pump than plastic bushings alone (see: Fig. 3).
+Dalziel came up with the idea of supplementing the nylon bushings with steel bearings that should last much longer in the pump than plastic bushings alone (Figure 3).
 However, he needed to test out his design and demonstrate the validity of the concept.

 Collaboration was the key to taking the idea to the next level.
 First, through their senior design projects, engineering students at the Colorado School of Mines analyzed and tested the proof of concept design, producing two reports showing that the steel bearings should easily outlast the plastic bushings.